farida50/farida50/README.md

 ---

 ## What I Can Do
-- Analyze complex datasets to uncover trends and insights
+- Analyze datasets to uncover trends and insights
 - Build interactive dashboards for business intelligence
 - Design simple, responsive, and accessible web pages